Sujay-Anantha/Fine-tuning-llm/README.md

 NYU Tandon, ECE-GY 9143: High Performance Machine Learning, End Semester Project

 ## Project:
 Optimize the process of domain adaptation in natural language processing, i.e., fine-tuning large language models for a particular domain on limited hardware .
-This is done by using 8-bit quantization, LoRA and other techniques.
+This is done by using 8-bit quantization, LoRA and other niche techniques.

 ## Repoitory:
 - Fine_Tuning.ipynb: Main notebook for training and evaluation